 But as little as we could produce, from a purely financial perspective, it made little sense for the profit from the worm castings alone.

 4) Your Competition’s Cheap Worm Castings Are Consistent.
 And Probably Very Good.

 Understanding that they’ll likely never compete with the big boys on price, new commercial worm farm owners market their worm castings like the pour-over coffee joint down the street.

 Using words like “small-batch” and “artisanal,” new vermi-entrepreneurs are communicating a carefully-curated feedstock list for their worm bins or CFTs.

 But in my experience, many of them are feeding an inconsistent hodge-podge of pre- and post-consumer food waste along with manures and whatever other organic waste they can get their hands on.

 Your competition’s worm castings are likely to be very consistent….and I’m going to be honest here….likely pretty good.

 I’ve seen compost tests and biological analyses from several larger producers.

 I didn’t want them to be good.
 But they were.

 If you’re going to make the case that your castings are better than brand X, be ready to prove it with test results.
 Consider a biological report from a lab like Earthfort.
-Or consider a less expensive soil biology assessment from us.

 And maintain standard inputs and processes to make sure those results are repeatable.